 Pierre Gasly is a French formula one driver currently racing for the Red Bull Racing F1 team alongside Max Verstappen.
 He comes from a motorsport enthusiastic family, his grandfather being a kart racer and his father has tried his hand in various racing disciplines, Gasly too was well framed and talented enough to make it to the F1 arena at the very young age of 21 years.

 The road to Formula 1

-Entering karting arena at a tender age of 10 years, finished the French Minime Championship at 15th place and at 4th place in the following year.
+Entering the karting arena at the tender age of 10 years, finished the French Minime Championship at 15th place and at 4th place in the following year.
 Then moved on to the KF3 category through the French Cadet Championships and stayed there until 2010 when he finished as runner-up in CIK-FIA European Championship.

 Got a promotion to GP2 series now known as F2 in 2015 season.
 Though he secured three pole positions and four podiums, the season was overall a moderate one for Gasly.
 In 2016, Gasly became a frontrunner of the GP2 series by winning the championship through four wins and nine podiums.

 Gasly went out of the track to a new track, Formula E, as a substitute driver taking the place of championship leader Sebastian Buemi at Renault in 2017.
 He finished both races in New York ahead of the team’s regular driver Nicolas Prost and scored the best result of fourth place.